academe/omnipay-helcim/README.md

 your site, I strongly suspect that the form will need to be used within am iframe to be able to control the flow for the user more smoothly and more intuitively.

+### Hosted Pages Return Data

 It appears at the moment that the Helcim Hosted Page payment form will never return a "declined" or error status to your site.
-The user will remain on the page until they either successfully get a card approved, or fail a number of times are are sent to the "cancel" URL (the site home page, set up for the account - NOT specific for each form).
+The user will remain on the payment page until they either successfully get a card approved, or fail a number of times are are sent to the "cancel" URL (the site home page, set up for the account
+- NOT specific for each form).

+### Hosted Pages Actions/Types

 The Hosted Page mode supports `authorize` (aka preAuth) and `purchase` actions ("type" field) only.
 The remaining actions are available through the direct API.
 However, it is not possible to tell which